BulzN/Tazz_Testing_Automation/README.md

 ### The break-down into end-to-end tests

-This tests are done in order to verify the full integrity and operability of the website 'tazz.ro'.
+These tests are done in order to verify the full integrity and operability of the website 'tazz.ro'.

-From where a user could selected a certain item from a menu
+From where a user could select a certain item from a menu

 ```
         # SCROLLING SCRIPT